 Any outdoor manufacturing, testing, processing or similar activities

-Outdoor storage, except as provided herein
+Outdoor storage

 Automotive and machinery repair

 Salvage and wrecking yards

 On-site hazardous substance processing and handling or hazardous waste treatment and storage facilities

 19.6.15.3 Project Plan Approval

 A request for project plan approval in the BPD Zone is subject to any and all applicable City resolutions and ordinances including, but not limited to, the Payson City General Plan, Zoning Ordinance, Subdivision Ordinance, and the Development Guidelines.
 Projects that include permitted uses will be reviewed and approved in accordance with Chapter 19.8, Commercial Development, Site Plans, herein.
 Each conditional use must be reviewed and approved in accordance with Chapter 19.13 of this Title.
 (12-19-18)